chelseaju/TahcoRoll/KCMBT/README.md

 ## Description
 [KCMBT](https://github.com/abdullah009/kcmbt_mt)[1] uses a cache efficient burst trie to store compact *k*-mers.
 The trie structure stores *k*-mers that share the same prefix in the same container, when a container is full, *k*-mers are sorted and burst.
 It is however limited to process *k*-mers with *k* less than 32.

 We first load the list of *k*-mers into memory.
 KCMBT generates binary files containing *k*-mers and their counts.
-We use *kcmbtdump* to convert the binary data into human readable files.
+We use *kcmbt_dump* to convert the binary data into human readable files.
 We scan through each *k*-mer in the output files to extract the frequency of our representative *k*-mers.

 ```
 bin/kcmbt -k k -i readfile -t 1